NCAS-CMS/cf-python/docs/source/tutorial.rst

 Binned collapses
 ^^^^^^^^^^^^^^^^

+TODO1

+..
 Collapse the data values that lie in multi-dimensional bins.

+   two stage process.
+First, the bin each

+       The number of dimensions of the output binned data is equal to the number of field constructs provided by the *digitized* argument.
+Each such field construct defines a sequence of bins and provides indices to the bins that each value of another field construct belongs.
+There is no upper limit to the number of dimensions of the output binned data.

+       The output bins are defined by the exterior product of the one-dimensional bins of each digitized field construct.
+For example, if only one digitized field construct is provided then the histogram bins simply comprise its one-dimensional bins; if there are two digitized field constructs then the histogram bins comprise the two-dimensionsal matrix formed by all possible combinations of the two sets of one-dimensional bins.

-An output value for an bin is formed by collapsing the elements of the data for which the corresponding locations in the digitized field constructs, taken together, index that bin.
+       An output value for a bin is formed by collapsing (using the method given by the *method* parameter) the elements of the data for which the corresponding locations in the digitized field constructs, taken together, index that bin.
 Note that it may be the case that not all output bins are indexed by the digitized field constructs, and for these bins missing data is returned.

+   An output value for a bin is formed by collapsing the elements of the data which map to   the corresponding locations in the digitized field constructs, taken together, index that bin.
+Note that it may be the case that not all output bins are indexed by the digitized field constructs, and for these bins missing data is returned.

    The output bins are defined by the exterior product of the one-dimensional bins of each digitized field construct.
 For example, if only one digitized field construct is provided then the histogram bins simply comprise its one-dimensional bins; if there are two digitized field constructs then the histogram bins comprise the two-dimensionsal matrix formed by all possible combinations of the two sets of one-dimensional bins.

+   An output value for a bin is formed by collapsing (using the method given by the method parameter) the elements of the data for which the corresponding locations in the digitized field constructs, taken together, index that bin.
+Note that it may be the case that not all output bins are indexed by the digitized field constructs, and for these bins missing data is returned.

 ----